AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-17-ProbabilityInformationRisk.md

 # Notes on Probability, Information, & Risk  (Draft)

 ## Abstract
-Notes are provided on probability, information and risk.
-With respect to probability, both the frequentist and Bayesian appraoches are considered.
-The section on information theory includes foundational considerations of the general theory as well as applications to computational complexity and coding theory.
-Finally, the section on risk considers the mathematics of gambling and games including the information theoretic approach using Kelly's criterion.
+Resources (with short notes) are provided concerning probability, information and risk.
+Both the frequentist and Bayesian approaches to probability are considered; incluing Kolmogorov's axiomatic foundation from the 1950's.
+The section on information theory includes the foundational general theory, pedagogical sources; and also includes applications to computational (Kolmogorov) complexity and coding theory.
+The section on risk uses the mathematics of games and gambling; including the Kelly's criterion information theoretic approach advocated by the mathematican Ed Thorp and associated practitioners.

 ### 1. **Probability**